AshokBin/AI-Chatbot/README.md

 ## Usage

 Simply type your question into the input field and press Enter or click the "Send" button.
 The chatbot will then generate a response based on your query.

-## Contributing

-Contributions are welcome!
-Please feel free to submit pull requests or open issues for any bugs or feature requests.

-## License

-[Choose a License, e.g., MIT License] - See the `LICENSE` file for details.